sharon-xa/face_swapper/README.md

 3. Make sure to have the inswapper model inside the "models" folder.
 4. Create a virtual environment `python -m venv .venv`.
 5. Activate the env `.\.venv\Scripts\activate`.
-6. Install all dependencies (pip install):
+6. Install all dependencies (Ex: pip install opencv-python):
 	- opencv-python
 	- insightface
 	- matplotlib